intelligentplant/AppStoreConnect.Adapters/README.md

 3. Implement an [IAdapter](/src/DataCore.Adapter/IAdapter.cs) that can communicate with the system you want to connect App Store Connect to.
 4. Extend the [AdapterAccessor](/src/DataCore.Adapter.AspNetCore/AdapterAccessor.cs) class.
 If your adapter is registered as an `IHostedService`, you can use the built-in [HostedServiceAdapterAccessor](/src/DataCore.Adapter.AspNetCore/HostedServiceAdapterAccessor.cs) class instead.
 5. If you want to apply custom authorization policies to the adapter or individual adapter features, extend the [FeatureAuthorizationHandler](/src/DataCore.Adapter.AspNetCore/Authorization/FeatureAuthorizationHandler.cs) class.
-6. In your `Startup.cs` file, configure adapter services:
+6. In your `Startup.cs` file, configure adapter services in the `ConfigureServices` method:

 ```csharp
 // Configure adapter services